Saani Kaayidham: Plot

 Sangayya takes Sudalai, despite Ponni's adamant insistence that Sudalai had also assaulted her on that fateful night.
-Sangayya burns the lodge, where one of Perumal's goons Vasu is staying and kidnaps him.
+Sangayya burns the lodge, where Vasu, one of Perumal's goons, is staying, and kidnaps him.
 Sangayya ties Vasu inside a van.
 Ponni pours acid on him and brutally kills him.
 Ponni uses the van to run over Giri and his henchmen after one of the goons stabs Sangayya in the back, killing several men, but Giri survives and escapes.
-The duo manages to find the last remaining targets Mani and Deva at a cinema theatre.
-Before killing Mani, Sangayya hacks off Mani's hand and decapitates him.
-Mani's men seriously wound Sangayya after he singlehandedly held them off and successfully hacks Deva to death.
+The duo finds the last remaining targets, Mani and Deva, at a cinema theatre.
+Sangayya hacks off Mani's hand before decapitating him.
+Mani's men seriously wound Sangayya after he singlehandedly held them off and successfully hacked Deva to death.

-Sangayya insists on Ponni to protect Sudalai since Giri will arrive to kill his nephew to eliminate the last remaining heir to the mill and the properties left by his grandfather.
+Sangayya insists that Ponni protect Sudalai since Giri will arrive to kill his nephew to eliminate the last remaining heir to the mill and the properties left by his grandfather.
 Ponni leaves him in the van to bring Sudalai, whom she had instructed to hide nearby.
-Giri and the reinforcements arrive and chase after the vehicle, which Sangayya had anticipated.
+Giri and the reinforcements arrive and chase the vehicle, which Sangayya had anticipated.
 Sangayya sacrifices himself by blowing up the van after lighting up several gas cylinders, which he had stowed inside, killing the reinforcements as well as Giri, thus leaving Ponni devastated.
 After taking some time to recover and having her vengeance fulfilled, Ponni leaves with Sudalai.
 It is later revealed that Sudalai was not involved in the assault and was innocent.